Inokinoki/inoki-blog/source/_posts/Ollama.md

 The `llama.cpp` is included as a submodule in `ollama`.
 You can find it in `llm` directory.
 There are also the needed files around it in the same directory.
 We will see them in details later.

-The `llama.cpp` project [itself](https://github.com/ggerganov/llama.cpp) is an Open Soource library for the inference of Meta's LLaMA model in pure C/C++, at very first.
+The `llama.cpp` project [itself](https://github.com/ggerganov/llama.cpp) is an Open Source library for the inference of Meta's LLaMA model in pure C/C++, at very first.
 And it is extended to run more models, such as Mistral, and Google Gemma (supported very recently).
 It leverages the capability of [ggml](https://github.com/ggerganov/ggml), another project created by the same author, to run it natively on different platforms (compared to Python project).

 ## Supported backends